palosaari/fablab/docs/assignments/week07.md

 ### Different PCB mills

 From KiCad PCB Editor I made both SVG-images and Gerber files of my PCB design.
 I made 2 PCBs using different milling machines, Roland MonoFab SRM-20 and LPKF ProtoMat S62.
 For Roland it was tricky to do PCB with that small traces as I used 0.4mm for Track Width and 0.25mm for Clearance.
 After two failed attempts I started adjusting trace milling depth from 0.05mm to 0.10mm by manual adjusting cut depth step by step deeper until it was fine.
-0.2-0.5mm V-shaped drill bit was used.
+0.2-0.5mm V-shaped milling bit was used.

 |![](../images/week07/roland_failed.jpg)|
 ||